Average Energy Bills in the UK (2026): What Households Are Really Paying

 Start with heating control

-Heating remains the biggest driver of household energy bills.
-Small adjustments can make a measurable difference over a year: lowering your thermostat by just 1°C can reduce heating costs without noticeably affecting comfort; adjusting your boiler’s flow temperature (often to around 60°C for gas boilers) improves efficiency and reduces wasted energy; and smart thermostats and zonal controls help avoid heating rooms that aren’t in use.
+Heating remains the biggest driver of household energy bills, so small adjustments can make a measurable difference over a year.
+Lowering your thermostat by just 1°C can reduce heating costs without noticeably affecting comfort.
+Adjusting your boiler’s flow temperature (often to around 60°C for gas boilers) improves efficiency and reduces wasted energy.
+Smart thermostats and zonal controls also help avoid heating rooms that aren’t in use.

 Reduce heat loss before increasing heat input

 Insulation remains one of the most cost-effective ways to cut bills.
 Loft insulation can significantly reduce heat escaping through the roof, especially in older homes.
-Cavity wall insulation lowers ongoing heating demand and delivers consistent savings year after year.
-Improving insulation means your heating system works less, regardless of fuel type.
+Cavity wall insulation, meanwhile, lowers ongoing heating demand and delivers consistent savings year after year.
+In short, improving insulation means your heating system works less, regardless of fuel type.

 Use electricity more intentionally

 Electricity is still the most expensive energy per unit for most households.
-Run washing machines and dishwashers on full loads; avoid unnecessary standby power from appliances; and shift electricity use to cheaper periods if you’re on a time-of-use tariff.
+Run washing machines and dishwashers on full loads, and avoid unnecessary standby power.
+If you’re on a time-of-use tariff, shift electricity use to cheaper periods.
 Our guide to the cheapest times to use electricity covers which hours are cheapest and how to take advantage of off-peak rates.

 Think beyond short-term fixes